Constrained multi-objective optimization of process design parameters in settings with scarce data: an application to adhesive bonding: Introduction

 \section{Introduction}

-Adhesive bonding is the engineering process of joining two surfaces together by a non-metallic substance \cite{brockmann2008adhesive}.
-This process occurs frequently in many engineering design contexts, such as the automotive industry \cite{met2020}, electronics \cite{licari2011adhesives} and aeronautics \cite{correia2018effect}.
-It is a complex process, in which several physical and chemical processes occur simultaneously \citep{daSilva2011,Pocius2021}, with outcomes that are influenced by many factors (e.g., environmental conditions, material specifications, and specific process settings).
+Adhesive bonding is the engineering process of joining two surfaces together by a non-metallic substance \citep{brockmann2008adhesive}.
+This process occurs frequently in many engineering design contexts, such as the automotive industry \citep{met2020}, electronics \citep{licari2011adhesives}, and aeronautics \citep{correia2018effect}.
+It is a complex process, in which several physical and chemical processes occur simultaneously \citep{daSilva2011,Pocius2021}, with outcomes that are influenced by many factors, such as environmental conditions, material specifications, and specific process settings.
 Process optimization is therefore traditionally performed by experts, based on acquired knowledge and extensive experimental campaigns \citep{Budhe2017,Habenicht2008}.
-Yet, even for experts, optimizing adhesive bonding parameters is a daunting task, due to the complex (and, essentially, black box) relationships between the process parameters, and the case specific nature of the bonding process.
-As a consequence, physical experiments are required in reality to detect the optimal settings for each specific case.
-These tend to be costly in terms of time (time to prepare the parts to be joined, time to prepare the adhesive, to join both materials and to allow the adhesive to gain its final strength) and in terms of manual labor.
-Moreover, data from one industrial bonding process cannot be used to optimize another process, as not only materials and adhesives may differ but also production process specifications.
+Yet, even for experts, optimizing adhesive bonding parameters is a difficult task, due to the complex (and, essentially, black box) relationships between the process parameters, and the case-specific nature of the bonding process.
+As a consequence, real physical experiments are required to detect the optimal settings for each specific case.
+These tend to be costly in terms of time (time to prepare the parts to be joined, time to prepare the adhesive, to join both materials, and to allow the adhesive to gain its final strength), and in terms of manual labor.
+Moreover, data from one industrial bonding process cannot be used to optimize another process, as not only materials and adhesives may differ, but also production process specifications.
 As a result, optimization of an adhesive bonding process is challenging and costly, even with expert knowledge available.
 Moreover, the experimental approach may easily yield suboptimal results with respect to other relevant performance metrics, such as production costs.
+Thus, the problem is also inherently \emph{multi-objective}.